Pirates' Castro suspended 1 game for phone flap, he appeals - WHIZ News

 PITTSBURGH (AP) — Pittsburgh Pirates infielder Rodolfo Castro was suspended for one game by Major League Baseball on Tuesday for having a cellphone in his back pocket during a game last week.

 The penalty, which included an undisclosed fine, had been set to take effect Tuesday night when the Pirates hosted Boston.
-The 23-year-old Castro appealed the penalty and can play until the process is complete.
+The 23-year-old Castro appealed and can play until the process is complete.

+“I just really want MLB to hear my version of the story and make sure they understand my heart behind everything,” Castro said through an interpreter before the game against the Red Sox.

+“None of this was intentional, I didn’t mean for any of this to happen,” he said.

 Castro’s phone flew from his pocket when he made a head-first dive into third base at Arizona on Aug.
 9.